-While many different families can benefit from strategic family therapy, there are specific instances where this method is beneficial.
-For example, families struggling with any of the following might consider this form of treatment.
+While many different families can benefit from a strategic family therapist, there are specific instances where this method is beneficial.
+For example, families struggling with the following might consider this treatment.

 Families struggling with substance use disorders can lead to chaotic family life.
 Children of alcoholics or drug addicts may be experiencing neglect or inconsistent parenting.
-Strategic family therapy can help come up with specific strategies to help everyone overcome these issues.
+Strategic family therapy can help develop specific strategies to help everyone overcome these issues.

 Conflict-Driven Communication Patterns

-Families that engage in frequence conflict-driven communication styles can cause stress disorders and attachment issues in children.
+Families that engage in frequently conflict-driven communication styles can cause children stress disorders and attachment issues.
 These families pick fights and press each other’s buttons to create conflict because they do not know how to resolve problems peacefully.
-A family like this would be directed to practice better communication styles to resolve a dispute.
+We direct families with these issues to practice better communication styles to resolve disputes.

 Authoritarian Parenting Style